 Only an eye surgeon can advise you on the treatment options that are best for you.

-As the technology leader, SCHWIND offers very sophisticated techniques that enable optimum vision correction.
+As one of the technology leaders, SCHWIND offers very sophisticated techniques that enable optimum vision correction.
 This includes aberration-free treatment that corrects vision defects without changing the patient’s accustomed visual impression.
 Treatment using wavefront data addresses higher-order defects and improves vision quality to the greatest possible extent.

 Compare the different types of laser eye surgery: